 This depends on how long you will be in Costa Rica, what you plan to do in Costa Rica and where you are going in Costa Rica.

 Credit cards are accepted nearly everywhere in Costa Rica so you don’t have to bring a ton of cash.
-However, you do need to have some cash with you.
+However, you should still have some cash with you.

 If you need to exchange more, you can do it later on because you don’t necessarily need to go to a bank to exchange money in Costa Rica.